cetinarslan-it/FullStackEmployeeIMSApp/ClientApp/README.md

 ### Getting Started with Storybook

 Storybook is a development environment for React UI components.
-It allows you to browse a component library, view the different states of each component, and interactively develop and test components.
+It allows you to browse a component employee, view the different states of each component, and interactively develop and test components.

 First, install the following npm package globally: